How much does a website cost in 2018?

-Finally we need to consider the ongoing maintenance and marketing costs.
+Finally, we need to consider ongoing maintenance and marketing costs.
 These maintenance expenses should be factored into your online budget.
-There are 2 primary types of Maintenance:
+There are 2 primary types:

 - Maintenance cost to update, and upgrade the website framework and plugins.
 Most of the small-medium, business websites we maintain, average about $500 per month.
 This covers website code updates, backups, hosting, reporting, and additional security measures.
 Updates to a website with a variety of custom modules may require more time to test and manage.

+We would recommend that the minimum amount a business allocate is $1,000 per month.
 For an average business, a website is 60% – 70% of their online footprint or presence.
-The other 30% to 40% is the businesses presence in:
+The other 30% to 40% is the business’s presence in:

 - Social media channels (Facebook, YouTube, Instagram, Linkedin, etc.)